-- A. A written agreement (Transfer of Coverage Form) between the current discharger (Permittee) and new discharger, signed by both parties and containing a specific date for transfer of permit responsibility, coverage, and liability (including any Administrative Orders associated with the Permit) is submitted to the Director; and - B. The Director does not notify the current discharger and new discharger of the Director's intent to revoke coverage under the general permit.
+- A. A written agreement (Transfer of Coverage Form) between the current discharger (Permittee) and new discharger, signed by both parties and containing a specific date for transfer of permit responsibility, coverage, and liability is submitted to the Director; and - B. The Director does not notify the current discharger and new discharger of the Director's intent to revoke coverage under the general permit.
 If this notice is not given, the transfer is effective on the date specified in the written agreement.